 The Engineering Challenge Cup (ECC) was founded by Arno Hemm in 1993.
 It involves friendly, competitive sailing between yachts representing companies associated with engineering.
 This one-week event is held in spring every year in the Mediterranean with six daily events.

-The ECC trophy was donated by the 1996 Commodore, Aad deRuyter.
-The trophy is awarded every year to the newly appointed Commodore, who has the honour of having his crew’s names added to the plinth and gets to keep the trophy for a year.
+The ECC trophy was donated by the 1996 Commodore, Aad DeRuyter.
+The trophy is awarded every year to the newly appointed Commodore, who has the honor of having his crew’s names added to the plinth and gets to keep the trophy for a year.

 The Engineering Challenge Cup has been staged in Greece (Kos, Athens and Lavrion), Turkey (Marmaris, Kusadasi, Göcek and Bodrum), Croatia (Pula, Splitand Biograd), Spain (Mallorca) and Italy (Elba, Sardinia and Sicily).